wead-hsu/type-theme/_posts/2017-05-06-effective-softmax.md

 ---
 layout: post
-title: Effective way to optimize the softmax
+title: Efficient way to optimize the softmax
 categories: machine-learning
 ---

 Recent years have seen the big progress in making training neural network effecient.
 One research topic in practice is to reduce the complexity in optimizing the softmax logits.
-It is really important in natural language processing as the size of output vocabulary can be very large (usually > 10k).
+It is really important in natural language processing as the size of output vocabulary can be very large (usually > 10K).

 To calculate the objective function that is a function of output probability, we have to compute the logits (probability) of each words, even if only one words is required.
 For instance, when a cross entropy loss function is used in estimating the likelihood, only the probability of target word is required.